preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/index.rst

 Search Categories
 -------------------
-To create a new Search Category, click the plus and use the settings availble for the Search Provider.
+To create a new Search Category, click the plus and use the settings available for the Search Provider.
 All settings listed below.

 .. image:: search-config-categories-4-new2.png

 + **Title**: Add a title for the Search Category, in some or all languges available in the tenant (click the flag to change language).
 + **Search Providers**: Select search provider for the category.
 The following is available: Sharepoint Search and Microsoft Search.
-In Omnia 6.5 Shared Links as well as Comments, will also be available as Search Providers.
+In Omnia 6.5 and later, Shared Links as well as Comments, will also be available as Search Providers.
 + **Search Result Source**: Select Source from the list.
 + **Search Query**: Add the Search Query here.
 + **Enable Query Rules**: Query rules can be set up in Sharepoint.
 If these query rules should be used for this category, select this option.